tidymodels/recipes/tests/testthat/_snaps/geodist.md

       predictor: 2

       -- Operations
-      * Geographical distances from 0.5 x 0.25 using: x, y
+      * Geographical distances from 0.5 x 0.25 using: x and y

 ---